Ariiies/Ariiies/README.md

 # 💫 About Me:
 Hello! i'm Ariiies, my name is Aries but my zodiac sign is Pisces.
-I really love programing and resolve programing problemas, i love python because i'm interesting in machine learning, VC and similar, NPL, the data and data science. i,m currently trying to learn more about data analytics and business itelligence.
+I really enjoy programing and resolve programing problemas, i love python because i'm interesting in machine learning, VC and similar, NPL, the data and data science, more like a hobbie. i have skills in web dev too. i,m currently trying to learn more about data analytics and business itelligence.